 Customizable with Shopify Plus |

-Performance, SEO & technical foundation in comparison
+Performance, SEO & technical foundation comparison

-This makes it the preferred solution for data-driven online marketing.
-While Squarespace provides a solid basic SEO setup, it quickly reaches its limits when it comes to customization or scaling projects.
+SEO is another area with meaningful differences.
+Shopify offers granular control, professional SEO apps, and broader access to structured data.
+That makes it the preferred solution for data-driven online marketing.
+Squarespace provides solid SEO basics but quickly reaches limits for customization and scaling projects.

 Technical basis & hosting comparison